taromero/latte/README.md

 #### Features

-- It connects to a `separate DB` from development's one.
-You can specify which DB to use by setting T.testingDbUrl.
-The default is `mongodb://127.0.0.1:3001/meteor_latte`.
+- It connects to a `separate DB` from development's one (though on the same Mongo server).
+You can specify which DB to use by setting T.testingDbName.
+The default is `meteor_latte`.
 - It `cleans up the database` upon start, and after running each describe block.
 - Simple (yet nice?) `console based report`.
 - It runs inside `Meteor's context` (you can user global variables, such as Meteor collections).